Zeerooth/yamabiko/README.md

     // deserialize the data and compare the fields to find the results.
     // For larger collections and queries this is going to be !extremely! slow.
-    // Make sure to create relevant indexes to make queries faster. db.add_index("timestamp", IndexType::Numeric, OperationTarget::Main);
+    // Make sure to create relevant indexes to make queries faster. db.add_index("timestamp", IndexType::Numeric);

-    // Let's join the replication task and see if it succeded. sync_task.await.expect("Failed replication");
+    // Let's join the replication task and see if it succeeded. sync_task.await.expect("Failed replication");
 }
 ```